urbit/docs/tutorials/ship-troubleshooting.md

 ## Booting Issues {#booting-issues}

-### My ship won't boot and gets a `terminals database is inaccessible` message

-This happens when you try to run the Urbit binary through your `$PATH`.
-When running the command, you need to be explicit and specify the actual path to it in the filesystem.
-This is a side-effect of the way we build the release binaries, which will be fixed.

 ### My ship booted for the first time, but it turned into a comet instead of my planet or star

 You may have used the wrong arguments when booting your ship for the first time.
 Delete this comet and try again.